GRE-Cheating-Service/.github/profile/README.md

 For the most current and accurate information, always refer to the official ETS website: [https://www.ets.org/gre](https://www.ets.org/gre)

 ## GRE at home experience
-Taking the GRE at-home can be a convenient and comfortable option, but experiences vary. we have helped several students and more than 99% had positive experience overall.
+Taking the GRE at-home can be a convenient and comfortable option, but experiences vary. we have helped several students and more than 99% had positive experience overall. **GRE test at home experience** could be different for everyone.
 Here's what you can expect based on reports from test-takers and tips to ensure a positive experience:

 **Common Positive Aspects:**